markusand/bocins/README.md

 import 'bocins/dist/style.css';
 ```

-Copy icons from `/node_modules/bocins/dist/icons` to `/public/icons/`, or replace them with your own.
+Default icons are copied from `/node_modules/bocins/dist/icons` to `/public/icons/`.
+Replace them to use your own icons.
+Existing icons won't be replaced.

 ## Usage